abijanu101/hmm-asr/documentation.md

 ### One-Go Training

 I really didn't want to do this because it's so anti-thetical to a good development experience, but it's clear that .fit() is destructive and resets progress from the previous call.
 So I will now try and do it all in one go.

+## 1/12/25: Testing the Acoustic Model

+Since I left the training script to fit everything in one go after reading all the files in the TIMIT training set overnight; I now have something resembling a model, but I don't know how accurate it is.
+To test this I will do the following

+- read each of the PHN files in the testing partition of the dataset
+- define frames over that chunk specifically
+- feed the corresponding sequence of MFCCs into all 61 per-phoneme HMMs
+- verify that the labelled phoneme is what my model predicts

+### First Model Details

+Initially, I had some hickups trying to write the script, but eventually I got it working and ran it on the entire TIMIT/TEST directory.
+Before I discuss the results, let us note the hyperparamets for the 61 GMM+HMM models that make up the acoustic model.
+- 3 Gaussians for GMM
+- 50 Iterations for EM
+- and 3 States per Phoneme HMM
+- FRAME_SIZE = 20ms
+- FRAME_HOP = 5ms

+### First Test Results

+After the training script having ran for over 20 minutes, the results were in!
+  It had crashed, because I didn't have a guard clause for sequences that were too short...

+However, this test run printed out to console after each speaker and it had already scanned through over half of the TEST directory (died at the 22nd speaker in DR5.)
+The results had also remained largely consistent for the last 5 minutes so I felt like this was enough for verification purposes.

+After processing 44115 labelled phoneme utterances, 77.1% of all sample ranges had their correct label within the top-5 most activated models 64.7% of all sample ranges had their correct label within the top-3 most activated models 53.7% of all sample ranges had their correct label within the top-2 most activated models 35.9% of all sample ranges had their correct label within the top-1 most activated models

+Some of these utterances can last longer than others and so we might find value in frame-normalization.
+So, we also note that:

+After processing 714,929 frames in total,
+  83.1% of all frames had their correct label within the top-5 most activated models 72.0% of all frames had their correct label within the top-3 most activated models 61.4% of all frames had their correct label within the top-2 most activated models 42.7% of all frames had their correct label within the top-1 most activated models

+Essentially, on average, 83.1% of the duration of the utterances were accurately predicted on.

+### Plan for Improvement

+Even though 83% is pretty good, especially considering these 61 phonemes will later collapse to 39 after the mapping to CMUdict phonemes, top-5 is still a pretty wide gap to be getting less than 90%, I can probably do better with more Gaussians.

+We are in a fairly safe place to experiment since I have already committed the ```hmm.pk1``` file for this particular model to github and so, if the next model is worse, I can still retrieve this one at any time.

+So, after having (hopefully) fixed the reason the test script had previously crashed, I plan to leave a model having more parameters to train in the background as I work on the decoder.

+### Clean-up and Retraining

+I still had the artifacts from before I decided on One-Go training, so I fixed them up.
+Once I changed how my .pk1 files were structured, I quickly started to train a new model, only this time with 6 Gaussians instead of 3.

+### TIMIT Phonemes -> CMUdict Phonemes

+TIMIT uses 61 Phonemes, CMUdict uses only 39.

+It searched a lot to find a valid mapping for TIMIT -> CMUdict that was from an authoritative source.
+All I could find was LLM slop with no sources.
+Even now I only have one lead, this paper (https://www.mdpi.com/2076-3417/11/1/428) I found cited another paper that claimed to have grouped the TIMIT phonemes into classes by sound similarity.

+This wasn't exactly made for CMUdict, so what I did was I manually compared the CMU and TIMIT symbols with the Groups from the Paper to Produce my own mappings.
+I also created an additional group of phonemes for silence (SIL) to avoid loss of information.
+Still this was a bit finnicky, for example, this mapping groups together _aa_ and _ao_ even though CMUdict already has both of them.
+Further, there's the case for _dx_ where the mapping simply doesn't even include it and I had to look at external resources to map it to _D_.

+All this work was to produce ```mappings.txt```, but now I should be able to reliably switch between mappings for decoding.